-Uhhm…which one?
-My natural hair journey cannot be summarized to just one.
-I have ventured on this journey at least 3 times.
-Needless to say I have hit a dead end once or twice.
-You would think that maintaining natural hair should be easy, well, because it is natural.
-Contrary to this, the reason as to why many African women opt for relaxers is because natural hair care is not easy or cheap.
+You’d think that maintaining natural hair should be easy.
+Well, because it is natural.
+Contrary to this, the reason as to why many African women opt for relaxers is because natural hair care is neither easy nor cheap.

 As a ‘naturalista’, I did quite a number of mistakes; most of which I did not know were mistakes.
 Over time, and through failures, of course, I have discovered that to successfully keep up with healthy natural hair, you have to educate yourself, learn and listen to your hair.
 Most importantly, this journey is about being extra kind to your kinks.

-With that, I line up 12 common mistakes naturals do that end up doing more harm than good.
+With that, I line up 12 common mistakes naturals do that end up doing more harm than good to their hair.
 I made some of these mistakes, so you don’t have to.

 12 Natural Hair Mistakes and Their Solutions